monkey-w1n5t0n/www.eli/_pages/useq-build.md

 ### Step 4: Place (but don't solder) the momentary button

-Important: this is a polarised component.
+*Important: this is a polarised component*{:style="background-color:lightgreen"}.
 You can see a small letter on one side of the top of the button (the letters themselves vary), this needs to go to the left.

 ![build step 4](/assets/images/useq/buildMomentaryClose.jpg){:class="img-responsive"}
 ![build step 4](/assets/images/useq/buildMomentary.jpg){:class="img-responsive"}